NIcolasp14/softeng-toll_interoperbility/README.md

 In backend:
 <pre>
 * npm init (to create packages)
-* In package.json, in test:…, we added "start":"nodemon index.js"
+* In package.json, in test:…, I added "start":"nodemon index.js"
 (in order to use "npm start" to start the application with nodemon)
 * In order to set up https server(cert+key)
 openssl req -nodes -new -x509 -keyout server.key -out server.cert